 When our plane touched down in Lagos, it was bittersweet for me.
 I had not been in Nigeria in about three years, although as much as I was excited to be home with my family, I was still plagued with thoughts of not being able to go back to America.

 Before coming to Nigeria, most times while asleep at night my mind produced countless movies for me wherein I was the lead and our location was Nigeria!
 Boy did those dreams hunt me.

 As someone who God speaks to through dreams, my dreams were often as good as reality.
 So I was worried.
 Anyway I had to put up a brave face for my brother; I did not want to ruin his big day with my wahala.
 Even if he opened up to me one day saying—“Evi when you told me you were coming, I was scared.
 I did not want you to risk it.”
 Say what?
 Now you tell me this?
 (Haha, that was the response in my head!)

 During the course of my trip to Lagos I noticed my feet were swollen; “maybe it’s the stress of flying” I said to myself, “once this wedding week is over, all will go back to normal, or so I thought.

-Wedding day came soon enough; we partied and danced like it was 1999!
+The wedding day came soon enough; we partied and danced like it was 1999!
 Family and friends flooded the area and we felt the warmth and love from everyone!
-Ah so my younger brother is a married man?
-I was full of emotions watching him and his wife exchange their vows, with my friend warning me not to let any tears escape my eyes, because we can’t be ruining our make up in public.
+Ah, so my younger brother is a married man?
+I was full of emotions watching him and his wife exchange their vows, with my friend warning me not to let any tears escape my eyes because we can’t be ruining our make up in public.